Guide to Final Salary Pension Transfers

-If you agree to a final salary pension transfer then you take on board the risk that what happens with the above and any other factors do not match the assumptions made.
-That can work against you in that you find the cost of securing an income is higher than expected or the fund performs poorly, meaning you aren’t able to match the benefits the final salary scheme would have provided.
+If you agree to a final salary transfer then you take on board the risk that what happens with the above and any other factors do not match the assumptions made.
+That can work against you in that you find the cost of securing an income is higher than expected or the fund performs poorly, meaning you aren’t able to match the benefits the defined benefit scheme would have provided.

 Of course, this could work for you in that the cost of securing an income is lower than assumed and/or the value of the fund are higher than expected, potentially leaving you better off than you would have been in the scheme.